BillTheBest/node-client/README.md

 And the other arguments work the same as the subscription.

-Drop create is slightly different, just like in the normal API:
+Drop create is slightly different, similar to the normal API.
+You can also substitute the path for the flowId.

 #### `ws.drop(flowId).create(obj, params, responseHandler, callback)`

-All of the drop functions behave in the same way
+All of the drop functions behave in the same way.

 Then we have: